canonical/kafka-operator/docs/tutorial/t-manage-passwords.md

 The admin password is under the result: `admin-password`.
 It should be different from your previous password.

+[note]
-> **Note** When changing the admin password you will also need to update the admin password the in Kafka connection parameters; as the old password will no longer be valid.*
+When changing the admin password you will also need to update the admin password the in Apache Kafka connection parameters; as the old password will no longer be valid.*
+[/note]

 #### Set the admin password